The study of Japanese Jiu Jitsu

 This is actually a statement directed at myself.
 Sue is one of the most open minded individuals that I have 'cyber' met.
 She read my comments, and those of others, and carefully considered a variety of points of view.

 What I need to make sure is that my belief or confidence in joint locks do not make me closed off to different points of view.
 Sue made the following statement which I've been thinking about a lot lately.
+She said:

-"Size differences between attacker and defender may or may not be relevant – but if you want to convince me they are not then you’ll need to provide me with a good rational scientific explanation and with some tips on how small people can make techniques work on big people because I’m not yet convinced ;-)"
+"Size differences between attacker and defender may or may not be relevant –but if you want to convince me they are not then you’ll need to provide me with a good rational scientific explanation and with some tips on how small people can make techniques work on big people because I’m not yet convinced ;-)"

 This comment may warrant a scientific discussion on balance, fulcrums, inertia, and the makeup of the human body and joint construction, but I'm not going to do that, at least not right now.